hemanth/generator-pwa/README.md

 yo pwa
 ```

-This would generate a dir structure like:
+This would generate a directory structure like:

 ```sh
 app/